kosl/ihipp-examples/docs/week5.md

 Compare the Python scripts with the appropriate equivalents in C and then run them.
 How close is their performance to that of the executable C programs?

-Notice, that for running the scripts prior installation of the following libraries is needed, for pyCUDA:
+Notice, that for running the scripts prior installation of the following libraries is needed, i.e., for pyCUDA:

 ~~~bash
 !pip -q install pycuda